Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmFirewallNetworkRule.md

 ```

 ### -Protocol
 Specifies the type of traffic to be filtered by this rule.
-Possible values are TCP, UDP, and Any.
+Possible values are TCP, UDP, ICMP and Any.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]